Antisemitism in the United Kingdom: Migration

 According to surveys conducted by the Institute for Jewish Policy Research, the proportion of British Jews who had contemplated emigration due to antisemitism at some point in the previous five years was 18% in 2012, and 29% five years later in 2017.
 In the latter survey, three-quarters of those who had contemplated leaving said that they were considering moving to Israel.
-However, emigration to Israel fell by 11% between the two five-year periods and was much lower than the contemplated level, at 2899 people in total during 2008–2012 and 2579 in total during 2013–2017, or about 1% of the community during each five-year period.
-In December 2023, a poll conducted by the Campaign Against Antisemitism showed that nearly half of British Jews have considered leaving the UK in response to increased antisemitism following the October 7 Hamas-led attack on Israel.
-A survey conducted by the Campaign Against Antisemitism in June 2024 found that only a third of British Jews believe they have a long-term future in the country, and just 48% feel welcome in the UK.
+However, emigration to Israel fell by 11% between the two five-year periods and was much lower than the contemplated level, at 2,899 people in total during 2008–2012 and 2,579 in total during 2013–2017, or about 1% of the community during each five-year period.
+In December 2023, a poll conducted by the Campaign Against Antisemitism showed that nearly half of British Jews had considered leaving the UK in response to increased antisemitism following the October 7 Hamas-led attack on Israel.
+A survey conducted by the Campaign Against Antisemitism in June 2024 found that only a third of British Jews believed they had a long-term future in the country, and just 48% felt welcome in the UK.